-There are many physical effects of anxiety that can occur over time when you suffer from anxiety for long periods.
-If you have high anxiety for weeks, months or years, you may notice some significant physical changes.
-The longer you have high anxiety that is left untreated or unaddressed, the more likely you will be to suffer from these physical effects of anxiety.
+There are many physical effects of anxiety that can occur over time when you live from anxiety for long periods.
+If you have high anxiety for weeks, months, or even years, you may notice some significant physical changes.
+The longer you have high anxiety that is left untreated or unaddressed, the more likely you will be to endure these physical effects of anxiety.

 Many people who have high anxiety have problems with insomnia.
-The mind is so focused on things that happened throughout the day, or things that might happen tomorrow or in some point in the future that the person is unable to quiet their mind to go to sleep.
+The mind is so focused on things that happened throughout the day, or things that might happen tomorrow or some point in the future, that the person is unable to quiet their mind to go to sleep.
 The higher your anxiety, the more likely you will have trouble sleeping.
-Insomnia is especially bad for people with anxiety because the less sleep you get, the worse your symptoms of anxiety will be, and it becomes a vicious cycle.
+Insomnia is especially severe for people with anxiety because, the less sleep you get, the worse your symptoms of anxiety will be, creating a vicious cycle.

-Some people who have high anxiety frequently will experience fatigue.
-The fatigue could be caused by a lack of sleep due to insomnia.
-However, fatigue can also occur simply because the body is exerting vast amounts of energy when you are anxious.
-You aren't able to sit.
-Still, you may be twitching, or having some of the other physical symptoms of anxiety already discussed.
-All of this expended energy can make you feel as though you just don't have anything left to give.
+Some people who have high anxiety frequently experience fatigue.
+The fatigue could be caused by a lack of sleep due to insomnia, however, fatigue can also occur simply because the body is exerting vast amounts of energy when you are anxious.
+You aren't able to sit still, you may be twitching, or having some of the other physical symptoms of anxiety already discussed.
+All of this expended energy can make you feel depleted, as though you just don't have anything left to give.

 Likewise, weakness can be a physical effect of anxiety.
 As you experience a lack of sleep and increased energy output, your body becomes weak.
 You may constantly shake your foot when you sit because you cannot sit still with your anxiety, but then later feel incapable of walking through the parking lot of the grocery store because your legs feel weak from all of the movement.